 Meetings are held each month and take place in the Visitor Centre on the site.

 The Rhydymwyn Valley Site is open to members for managed access on weekdays from 8am to 6pm and at weekends from 9am to 5pm (holidays excluded).

 The Rhydymwyn Valley History Society welcomes visitors from schools, societies and any other interested parties.
 We show movies, tell you about the site and will take you on a tour which will include taking you just beyond the threshold of the tunnel system.

 We also make many visits to groups and societies throughout the area, giving illustrated talks at their meetings!
 Contact us for further information.

 17, Nant Alyn Road

-We have ambitious plans for 2015 onwards which need funding.
-Our sole income, except for occasional grants, depends on donations (most of which come from Open Days and guided tours).
+We have ambitious plans which need funding.
+Our sole income, except for occasional grants, depends on donations (most of which come from Open Days and Guided Tours).
 The residue comes from initial subscriptions and annual donations from our members.
 We ask that, if you think we provide value, you support us further by contributing?